What IS Mindful Medical Massage Therapy?

 Mindful medical massage therapy benefits are greatly enhanced when Client and Practitioner are putting their minds down into their tissues and muscles & fascia.
 It’s as if the minds’ of Client and Practitioner are meeting where the therapists’ hands meet the skin & muscles of the Client.

 We discuss this in more detail describing the work of Doctor John Sarno.
-He had a high success rate in treating many forms of apparently physical pain strictly with emotionally-based work.
+He had a high success rate in treating many forms of apparently physical pain strictly with emotionally-based therapy.

 You can read about Sarno’s work in two articles I wrote.
 One is about a podcast from Joe Polish and Steve Ozanich.
 This podcast describes Dr. Sarno’s work in a very accessible way.